crisoncode/crisoncode/src/content/blog/pair-programming.md

     - Maybe your coworker is introverted.
 Take care of that and understand their character.
 - **Don't have in mind the skills and levels 🎚️**
     - For example, if you're the navigator and you're working with a junior developer, speak a bit slower, and ask if they understand what they're doing, and so on.

+> Pair programming is a social activity, and it is important to be empathetic with your colleagues.